Hologram concert

 A hologram concert is a musical event featuring hologram or Pepper's ghost forms of performers.
 Many of them tend to be of artists who are deceased.
 They often feature dead or absent pop stars.
 Examples include ABBA Voyage, In Dreams: Roy Orbison in Concert, An Evening with Whitney: The Whitney Houston Hologram Tour, and Elvis Evolution.
-One of the first holographic performance was of Tupac Shakur at 2012 Coachella festival.
+One of the first holographic performance was of Gorillaz In 2006 48th Grammy Awards.